folio-org/docs/content/en/docs/_index.md

 ---

-{{% alert title="DRAFT" color="info"%}}
+{{% alert color="info"%}}
-This documentation supports the Lotus version of FOLIO, which is currently in draft.
+This documentation supports the Lotus version of FOLIO.
 Use the Releases menu to select another version as needed.
 {{% /alert %}}

 Welcome to FOLIO documentation.
 FOLIO is an open source project that creates a new paradigm for collaboration between libraries, developers, and vendors.
 This open platform moves the industry well beyond the traditional library management system, offering libraries more choices of features and services.